s2gos-dev/s2gos-controller/docs/process-dev.md

 special form.
 An example for the latter is
 `factor: Annotated[float, Field(title="Scaling factor", gt=0., le=10.)] = 1.0`.

+### 2. Define CLI instance

-(2) In a second step you create an instance of a common processor CLI and pass it a reference to your registry instance.
+In a second step you define an instance of a common process CLI and pass it a reference to your registry instance.
 In `my_package/cli.py`:

 ```python